hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 windowrulev2 = float,class:(clipse)
 windowrulev2 = size 622 652,class:(clipse)

-bind = SUPER, V, exec, alacritty --class clipse -e zsh -c 'clipse'
+bind = SUPER, V, exec, alacritty --class clipse -e clipse
 ```

-Replace `alacritty` and `zsh` with your terminal/shell environments.
+Replace `alacritty` with the terminal environment you use if necessary.
 The class is optional, but it's recommended to use a floating window to achieve more GUI-like behavior.

 For more details on `clipse`, please refer to its GitHub repo linked at the top of the page.